Kenny Polcari graduated from Boston University, School of Management in 1983 with a B.S. / B.A. degree in finance.

 He came to Wall Street as a summer intern on the New York Stock Exchange during the summers of '80, '81 & '82 and upon graduation moved from Boston, Mass. to New York City where he began his career on the trading floor.
-He became a member of the New York Stock Exchange in August, 1985 and is currently director of NYSE Floor Operations on behalf of O'Neil Securities, Inc. and represents the interests of institutional asset managers that need to access global equity markets.
+He became a member of the New York Stock Exchange in August 1985 and is currently a managing director at O'Neil Securities, Inc. and represents the interests of institutional asset managers that need to access global equity markets.

 Earlier in his career, Kenny served as managing director at Icap Corps, LLC and was charged with building out the US equity trading division prior to that was senior vice president, member New York Stock Exchange and division manager with Salomon Brothers directing their NYSE Division during the heady bull market of the 1990's.